What should I eat before and after I exercise?

 Replacing one of your meals with a protein powder is not something I condone.
 It's far more important to learn how to construct a nutritious snack or meal using whole foods.

-I do think there can be a time and a place for protein powders.
-For most of us, this isn't every day.
+I do think there can be a time and a place for protein powders — for example, right after an intense workout.

 Mistake #4: Relying on "Pre-workouts".

 If you're not familiar with the term "pre-workout", great.
 You're probably better for it.
 Pre-workouts are supplements taken before exercise and are designed to increase your energy and endurance.
 They almost always contain caffeine or other stimulants (other typical ingredients include creatine, arginine, synthetic b-vitamins, artificial sweeteners, added flavors).